Adlai Stevenson III: Illinois House of Representatives

+Stevenson was elected to the Illinois House of Representatives in the 1964 Illinois House of Representatives election, which was held at-large due to the state's failure to redistrict.
+With 2,417,978 votes, he received the most votes of any candidate (by a margin of 7,613 more votes than the next candidate).
+More than half of ballots cast in the statewide general election included a vote for Stevenson.

-In 1964, Stevenson was elected to the Illinois House of Representatives as an at-large representative due to reapportionment problems, serving from 1965 to 1967.
+Stevenson served in the Illinois House from 1965 to 1967.
 During his time in the state house, he won a Best Legislator award from the Independent Voters of Illinois.

 Treasurer of Illinois

-In 1969, he was elected treasurer of Illinois.
-As state treasurer, he quadrupled earnings on the investment of State funds while cutting the budget each year.
+In 1966, Stevenson was elected treasurer of Illinois.
+As state treasurer, he quadrupled earnings on the investment of state funds while cutting the budget each year.